 Minami Daito Island and the Sugar Cane Industry Minami Daito was uninhabited until the 20th century, when 23 colonists from Hachijo Island in the Izu Islands chain arrived in 1900.
 Their aim was to cultivate sugar cane and establish the sugar industry here.
 Minami Daito's coastline is almost entirely made up of imposing cliffs, which had obstructed all attempts to develop the fishing industry on the island, since it was impossible to directly berth a vessel there.
 Furthermore, the hard ground of the island meant that it was not ideally suited to farming.
 It also lay in the path of the fierce typhoons that pass through the region from time to time.
 As if that were not enough, major seasonal fluctuations in rainfall meant that it was extremely difficult to secure a stable supply of water for agriculture.
-It was perhaps therefore inevitable that sugar cane, given its robust resistance to strong winds and water shortages, would become the basis for industry and the livelihoods of the people.
-Daito Seito Co., Ltd., established on Minami Daito in 1950 is the island's only sugar manufacturing company. - High cost of maintaining engine and tracks Although the island has a circumference of 21km, the railway had a total length of - Difficulty in loading/ unloading 1980s onwards Harvesting using a harvester vehicle and trucks
+It was perhaps therefore inevitable that sugar cane, given its robust resistance to strong winds and water shortages, would become the basis for industry and the livelihoods of the people Daito Seito Co., Ltd., established on Minami Daito in 1950 is the island's only sugar manufacturing company.
+Changes in sugar cane harvesting methods on Minami Daito 1910-1980s Harvesting using a light railway

+- High cost of maintaining engine and tracks (Although the island has a ence of 21km, the railway had a total length of - Difficulty in loading/ unloading 1980s onwards Harvesting using a harvester vehicle and trucks